Protocol Security19 min read

 No Authentication

-Attack implication: An attacker who gains network access to a subnet containing Modbus-enabled devices can immediately send write commands to every device on that subnet.
-There are no credentials to steal, no account to brute-force.
-Network reachability equals control access.
+This is not a misconfiguration or a weak implementation, it is how the protocol works.
+An attacker who gains access to a subnet containing Modbus-enabled devices can immediately send write commands to every device on that subnet.

 No Authorization